ericoporto/ags-manual-wiki/_Feature_Rooms.md

 Walk-behinds are used to create "cut outs" from the room background, that may be "walked behind" by a character or object, hence - "walk-behinds".
 Walk-behinds are normally used to simulate the three-dimensional perspective in the room, where things that are further "away" from the player's view are visually covered by things that are "closer".

-Walk-behinds are drawn on a "walk-behind mask" room layer, were each color index correspond to a respective cut-out, and index 0 is unused.
+Walk-behinds are drawn on a "walk-behind mask" room layer, where each color index correspond to a respective cut-out, and index 0 is unused.

 The one and only property of a walk-behind is the Baseline.
-Baseline defines this cut-out's sorting order.
+Baseline defines this cut-out's drawing order.
 When characters and objects are positioned in the room, they are sorted among themselves and walk-behinds.
 Those things that have higher baseline are drawn above, and those that have lower baseline are drawn behind others.
 By default, character and objects have dynamic baseline equal to their Y coordinate.
 In AGS Y axis points from top of the room down to bottom.
 This means that, for example, if a character is standing lower than a walk-behind's baseline, then it has *higher* Y coordinate, and will be displayed *above* a cut-out.
 While if it is standing higher than a walk-behind's baseline, then it has *lower* Y coordinate, and will be displayed *behind* a cut-out.

 Walk-behinds have no interactions or events.